mguyard/appdaemon-coversmanager/README.md

 ## 🪲 Debug

-To help to debug and understand an issue, you can enable the debug mode in your CoverManager app declare in `apps.yaml`.
+To help to debug and understand an issue, you can enable the debug mode in your CoverManager app declared in `apps.yaml`.

 For this, edit the app configuration and set `log_level` to DEBUG